 Who We Are

 Over 100 years ago a small group of people organized a church that eventually became Biltmore Baptist.
 As we grew under the leadership of several different pastors, we moved locations to accommodate a growing congregation.
-Our first service at this location was Easter 2000.
+Our first service at the Arden location was Easter 2000.
 Dr Bruce Frank was called to Biltmore from Houston, TX in 2008 as our Lead Pastor.
-Under his leadership Biltmore has continued to grow, launching a second campus in the East Asheville area in January 2012.
-Biltmore continues to work with numerous local and foreign mission partners, as well as our church plant, Journey Church, in Morganton, NC.
-We average approximately 6,000 worshippers each weekend on our campuses, in addition to our online ministry, and have repeatedly been recognized as one of the top 100 fastest growing churches in America.
+Under his leadership Biltmore has continued to grow, launching a second campus in the East Asheville area in January 2012, and a third in Franklin, NC in 2013.
+Biltmore continues to work with numerous local and foreign mission partners.
+We average over 6,000 worshippers each weekend on our campuses, in addition to our online ministry and several venues on area college campuses.
+Biltmore has repeatedly been recognized as one of the top 100 fastest growing and largest churches in America.

 Biltmore Baptist exists to glorify God by